High-leg delta: Advantages

-If the "high leg" is not used, the system acts like a split single-phase system, which is a common supply configuration in the United States.
+If the high leg is not used, the system acts like a split single-phase system, which is a common supply configuration in the United States.

 Both three-phase and single split-phase power can be supplied from a single transformer bank.

-Where the three-phase load is small relative to the total load, two individual transformers may be used instead of the three for a "full delta" or a three-phase transformer, thus providing a variety of voltages at reduced cost.
-This is called "open-delta high-leg", and has a reduced capacity relative to a full delta.
+Where the three-phase load is small relative to the total load, two individual transformers may be used instead of the three for a full delta or a three-phase transformer, thus providing a variety of voltages at a reduced cost.
+This is called open-delta high-leg, and has a reduced capacity relative to a full delta.

 Disadvantages

 In cases where the single-phase load is much greater than the three-phase load, load balancing will be poor.
 Generally, these cases are identified by three transformers supplying the service, two of which are sized significantly smaller than the third, and the third larger transformer will be center tap grounded.

-One of the phase-to-neutral voltage (usually phase "B") is higher than the other two.
+One of the phase-to-neutral voltage (usually phase B) is higher than the other two.
 The hazard of this is that if single phase loads are connected to the high leg (with the connecting person unaware that leg is higher voltage), excess voltage is supplied to that load.
 This can easily cause failure of the load.

 Commonly there is a high-leg to neutral load limit when only two transformers are used.
-One transformer manufacturer's page suggests that High-leg to neutral loading to not exceed 5% of transformer capacity.
+One transformer manufacturer suggests that high-leg-to-neutral loading not exceed 5% of transformer capacity.